OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.5/outlook-requirement-set-1.5.md

 - Modified [Office.context.mailbox.item.addFileAttachmentAsync](office.context.mailbox.item.md#methods): A new value in the `options` dictionary called `isInline`, used to specify that an image is used inline in the message body.
 - Modified [Office.context.mailbox.item.displayReplyAllForm](office.context.mailbox.item.md#methods): A new value in the `formData.attachments` dictionary called `isInline`, used to specify that an image is used inline in the message body.
 - Modified [Office.context.mailbox.item.displayReplyForm](office.context.mailbox.item.md#methods): A new value in the `formData.attachments` dictionary called `isInline`, used to specify that an image is used inline in the message body.
+- Added [Office.ContextInformation](/javascript/api/office/office.contextinformation?view=outlook-js-1.5&preserve-view=true): Provides information about the environment in which the add-in is running.
 - Added [Office.context.diagnostics](office.context.md#properties): Gets information about the environment in which the add-in is running, including host, platform, and version information.
 - Added [Office.context.host](office.context.md#properties): Gets the Office application that is hosting the add-in.
 - Added [Office.context.platform](office.context.md#properties): Gets the platform on which the add-in is running.
+- Added [Office.HostType](office.md#hosttype-string): Specifies the host Office application in which the add-in is running.
+- Added [Office.PlatformType](office.md#platformtype-string): Specifies the OS or other platform on which the Office host application is running.

 ## See also